ipfs/ipfs-blog/src/_blog/libp2p-day-2022-recap.md

 @[youtube](EQFUPZK9CwI)

 Gorka demonstrated a novel experiment: WebRTC data exchange over QR codes.
-He described how it’s possible to share any data using QR codes and explained how this method can be used to exchange signaling data to establish a WebRTC connection between two devices on the same network.
+He described how it’s possible to share any data using QR codes and explained how this method could be used to exchange signaling data to establish a WebRTC connection between two devices on the same network.

 ### Formal Analysis of GossipSub